Open offices seem great — until you work in one - The Boston Globe

 Modern companies and the design firms they work with recognize that office cafeterias and kitchens serve as much of a social function as a sustenance one.
 Casual collisions and cross-department collaboration are commonplace in the kitchen and knowledge sharing is natural as a result of the open design.

-Traditionally, stairs are nothing more than escape exits in the corners of buildings.
-But in modern office design, stairs serve as another hub for social interaction and collaboration.
+Traditionally, stairs serve a specific task.
+To change floors, or be emergency exits in the corners of buildings.
+But in modern office design, stairs serve as another hub for social interaction and collaborative space.
 Front and center, often making an appearance as early as the lobby or smack dab in the middle of the office, stairs connect people from all departments and support activity-based working.

 6. Lounge areas